Ademun/Axonometry/README.md

-P to create a polygon
+L to create a line

-DEL to delete a point
+DEL to delete an object